ISSOtm/rgbds-structs/README.md

 These are all declared as **exported** labels, and will thus be available at link time.
 (You can `PURGE` them if you do not want this.)

+You can customize the label naming by defining the string equate `STRUCT_SEPARATOR`; it will replace the underscore in the above.
+Of particular interest is `DEF STRUCT_SEPARATOR equs "."`, which causes members to be defined as local labels, but prevents the "root" label from itself being a local label.
+(This is because `Player.YPos` is a valid RGBDS symbol name, but `.player.YPos` is not.)
+`STRUCT_SEPARATOR` can be changed and even `PURGE`d between invocations of `dstruct` and family.

 It is unnecessary to put a label right before `dstruct`, since a label is declared at the struct's root.

 Two extra constants are declared, that mirror the struct's: `sizeof_Player` would be equal to `sizeof_NPC`, and `Player_nb_fields` would equal `NPC_nb_fields` (sse below).